Understanding Dementia Course

 Tips for reducing stress and the importance of prioritising your wellbeing as a carer.

 There are 4 presentations for week 3, all covering memory and communication.
+All presentations appear as PowerPoint documents.

 Part 1